 Measurements at the LHC rely strongly on the use of tracking information.
-This is both due to the fact that it suppresses pile-up, which will become increasingly important in the high-luminosity era, and because it enables the remarkable angular precision of the tracker to be used, which is particularly important for many jet substructure measurements.
+This is both due to the fact that tracking is less sensitive to pile-up, which will become increasingly important in the high-luminosity era, and because of the remarkable angular precision of the tracker, which is particularly important for many jet substructure measurements.
 However, only observables that are completely inclusive over the spectrum of final states can be computed purely from perturbation theory, and therefore the calculation of track based observables (which distinguish final state particles based on their charge) requires some non-perturbative input.
-However, the situation is not hopeless, since this non-perturbative information is universal, and is described by so called "track functions", which describe the fraction of energy carried by charged particles from from a fragmenting quark or gluon.
-These can be viewed as generalizations of fragmentation functions, since they encode correlations in the final state hadrons due to the fact that a single fragmenting quark or gluon can decay into multiple charged hadrons.
+Still, the situation is not hopeless, since this non-perturbative information is universal.
+It can be parametrized by so-called "track functions" [374, 375], which describe the fraction of energy carried by charged particles from a fragmenting quark or gluon.
+These can be viewed as generalizations of fragmentation functions, since they encode correlations among the final state hadrons due to the fact that a single fragmenting quark or gluon can decay into multiple charged hadrons.
+The track functions must be measured experimentally using well-defined quark and gluon jet sources.